sakthivelanm/Flixster/README.md

 ### Notes

 The required user stories were pretty simple to implement.
 However, I couldn't figure out how to do the bonuses.
-Applying the glide transformation
+Applying the glide transformation would messs up the way the app looked, as it would display the image with a lot of white space and not alligned with the movie overview.
+This was the case with the other optional sotries as well, I'd be able to figure out a way to do it without affecting app functionality, however it wouldn't look the way I wanted it to.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing